 If you use butalbital or codeine while you are pregnant, your baby could become dependent on these drugs.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

 The use of codeine by some nursing mothers may lead to life-threatening side effects in the baby.
 Do not breast-feed while taking this medicine.

 How should I take this medicine?

-Butalbital and codeine may be habit forming.
+Butalbital and codeine may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away this medicine is against the law.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using the medicine.